 - The apron grass is a bit thicker or more "spongy."

-- You have a good lie, but there's a small section of a less reliable grass just in front of you.
+- You have a good lie, but there's a small section of less reliable grass just in front of you.

 - You lack confidence with a chip shot and want a safer alternative to the putter.